Widiskel/blum-bot/README.md

 ## Note

+Don't use bot with `session` type if you using telegram account that bought from someone because it can make your telegram account deleted. instead of using `session` type, use `query` type.

-This bot using telegram sessions. if you ever use one of my bot that use telegram sessions, you can just copy the sessions folder to this bot.
+This bot can use Telegram Query and Telegram Sessions. if you want to use sessions, and ever use one of my bot that use telegram sessions, you can just copy the sessions folder to this bot.
+Also for the telegram APP ID and Hash you can use it on another bot.
+If you want to use Telegram Query, get your query manually.

-if any error happen please check [HERE](https://github.com/Widiskel/blum-bot) check the commit if any new commit, then update the bot.
+if you got error `Invalid ConstructorId` try to run this ```npm i telegram@2.22.2```